Purity from a Broken Lense

 It all began on the Riverline on my way to teach a painting class.
-On this Riverline you see all kinds of people.
-Single mothers, families, addicts, the homeless, and working individuals.
+On this Riverline, you see all kinds of people.
+Single mothers, families, addicts, the homeless, and working-class individuals.
 They all serve some sort of purpose, right?
-As I look into the eyes of some of these people reads unhappiness, the kind you experience when you mourn.
-Mourning from a loss of youth.
-The innocence lost from being forced to become adults & having to deal with the current textures of time.
-So I began taking photographs and editing them in black in white for the subject to be the sole focus.
+As I look into the eyes of some of these people, I see unhappiness; the kind you feel when you mourn.
+Mourning the loss of youth.
+Disconnected from our innocence due to rushed development to become adults and deal with the harsh realities of time.
+So I started taking photographs and editing them in black and white so that the subject would be the main focus.

 How they’re remembered